Loan Covenants in a Borrower-Friendly Environment

 Summary

-Loan covenants are designed to offer lenders and loan investors a means of making sure the risk associated with a loan does not deteriorate over time, prior to maturity.
+Loan covenants are designed to offer lenders and loan investors an opportunity to evaluate the risks associated with a loan and where warranted to take steps to help ensure that the borrower’s ability to repay the loan does not deteriorate over time, prior to maturity.
 The extent to which a covenant can accomplish this effectively depends on the way the covenants are structured into the terms of a loan.
-As investors evaluate potential investments in loans they should be aware if a loan features maintenance covenants, typically found in directly-originated and arranged loans, or incurrence covenants more commonly associated with bonds or covenant-lite loans.
+As investors evaluate potential investments in loans, they should be aware if a loan features maintenance covenants, typically found in directly originated and arranged loans, or incurrence covenants more commonly associated with bonds or covenant-lite loans.

 To learn more, please contact your financial professional.